kalpeshdusane/Seam-Carving-B.E.-Project/README.md

 ### Failed Test Cases

-1. If there are to many important objects in the image then this algorithm will remove the seam passing through important object.
+1. If there are to many important objects in the image, then this algorithm will remove the seam passing through important object.

 ![image](readmeImage/fail.png)